-At the same time, Weber expressed his doubts that Romania will become a Schengen Country in 2019 alongside Bulgaria, as previously expected.
-Although it has met the border security technical requirements for Schengen, the latest European Commission report criticized Romania for not doing enough to solve corruption problems in the country.
+At the same time, Weber expressed his doubts that Romania will become a Schengen country in 2019 alongside Bulgaria, as previously expected.
+Although it has met the border security technical requirements for Schengen, the latest European Commission report criticised Romania for not doing enough to solve corruption problems in the country.

 However, the same report praised the progress that Bulgaria had made to meet the technical criteria for Schengen.
 While the Netherlands continues to oppose Romania’s Schengen entry because of its corruption problems, it appears that the EU countries are much more likely to agree on a Bulgaria Schengen entry in 2019.

-Once a unanimous decision is made by all EU countries, Bulgaria will be able to fully join the Schengen Area and will be eligible to join the ETIAS shared visa waiver program due to be implemented in 2021.
+Once a unanimous decision is made by all EU countries, Bulgaria will be able to fully join the Schengen Area and will be eligible to join the ETIAS shared visa waiver program due to be implemented towards the end of 2022.